nickhward/ga-her-ddpg/README.md

 python3 train.py --polyak_value=0.924 --gamma_value=0.949 --q_learning=0.001 --pi_learning=0.001 --random_epsilon=0.584 --noise_epsilon=0.232
 ```

-If you would like to recieve your own GA optimized parameters run:
+If you would like to recieve your own GA optimized parameters run (make sure to uncomment the line 89 and 94 in train.py inorder for ga.py to work as intended):
 ```
 python3 ga.py
 ```